 - Wash your transfer quickly under warm water to remove the excess product.
 You can also use disinfecting wipes to help clean the transfers.

 - To store your transfers wash them and allow to dry then stick them back on the glossed paper they came with, I keep mine all together in a baggie.

-- You can layer transfers and colors, you can also mix colors on the same transfer for a ombre or multi color effect.
+- You can layer transfers and colors, you can also mix colors on the same transfer for an ombre or multi-color effect.
 Honestly, the combos are limitless.
 If you are layering transfers let each layer dry completely before moving to the next, should only take a few minutes. (see how I used just the “day” part of birthday on this one!)

 - If you want to re-chalk over and over you are done!
 If you want to make this design permanent seal it with the appropriate sealer.
 If you used the Couture INK heat set it to make it permanent.

-Here is a link to the FAQ’s about the product from Chalk Couture.
+Here is a link to my favorite Maker’s Studio products.
 You can see this simple project takes next to no time and can be done over and over!
-Chalk Couture has some great surfaces you can purchase from them to chalk on but really, you can get great pieces at Hobby Lobby or Michael’s and you probably have potential projects all over your house!
+A Maker’s Studio has some great surfaces you can purchase from them to chalk on but really, you can get great pieces at Hobby Lobby or Michael’s and you probably have potential projects all over your house!
 I got this slate from the dollar store!
-I have a REALLY CUTE project to show you next week to help update those old school picture frames you have floating around.
-If you are interested in trying Chalk Couture you can order it here and if you are interested in joining my team and selling it or buying it just to make products to sell you can join my team when you click the JOIN button on the Chalk Couture page or message me directly with questions!
-I’d love to work and play along side you (we have a super fun private Facebook group for sellers with tips and incentives!)
-Here is what I am updating next: Here is information about the Chalk Couture career path and here is information about Chalk Couture Policy and Procedures.Chalk Couture Project Supply List
+I have some REALLY CUTE projects I’ve done on Facebook Lives videos and if you are interested in joining my team and selling it or buying it just to make products to sell you can join my team when you click the BECOME A MAKER BOSS button on the Maker’s Studio page or message me directly with questions!
+I’d love to work and play alongside you (we have a super fun private Facebook group for sellers with tips and incentives!)

 Be sure to follow the fun here: